wilson0x4d/appsettings2/README.md

 Because I write a lot of containerized applications where I typically supply configuration settings using a combination of Configuration Files and Environment Variables.

-When I debug those applications I often need to override Confguration using Command-Line Arguments, Configuration Files, Environment Variables, or a combination thereof.
+When I debug those applications I often need to override Configuration using Command-Line Arguments, Configuration Files, Environment Variables, or a combination thereof.

 ## Usage